pijll/18xx-unified-rules/games/SteamOverHolland.md

 it must buy a train.

-If the company does not have enough money to buy a train, they must buy the cheapest available train from the bank or open market, or a train from another company for no more than face value.
+If the company does not have enough money to buy a train, they must buy the cheapest available train from the bank.

-In this case, the president must help pay for the train.
+To pay for the train, the company first issues shares up to the usual limit,.

-They must sell shares if necessary.
+If this is not enough to buy the cheapest train, the president must help pay for the train with their personal cash.

-Selling shares may not lead to a change in presidency in the currently operating railroad company.
+If this is not enough, the president may optionally sell their own shares until there is enough money to buy the train.

-If the president cannot raise enough cash to pay for the train, they are bankrupt.
+If the president cannot or does not want to raise enough cash to pay for the train, the company is removed from the game without compensation.

 ## End of Game